ngctnnnn/Detecting_Abnormalities_CXR/README.md

 [7]  Tsung-Yi Lin, Michael Maire, Serge Belongie, James Hays, Pietro Perona, Deva Ramanan, Piotr Dollar, and C Lawrence ´ Zitnick.
 Microsoft coco: Common objects in context.
 In ECCV, 2014.

+[8] Redmon, J., Divvala, S., Girshick, R. and Farhadi, A., 2016.
+You Only Look Once: Unified, Real-Time Object Detection.

+[9] Redmon, J. and Farhadi, A., 2018.
+YOLOv3: An Incremental Improvement.

+[10] Bochkovskiy, A., Wang, C. and Liao, H., 2020.
+YOLOv4: Optimal Speed and Accuracy of Object Detection